2015 Oakland Raiders season: Week 16: vs. San Diego Chargers

-In Charles Woodson's last game at the Coliseum, the game was hard-fought and the Raiders won 23-20 in an overtime thriller in order to go to 7-8 in what could be their final game in Oakland.
+In Charles Woodson's last game at the Coliseum, the game was hard-fought and the Raiders won 23-20 in an overtime thriller in order to go to 7-8 (3-5 at home) in what could be their final game in Oakland.
 Woodson addressed to Oakland's home crowd after the game saying, "I will never leave you".